Suspect arrested in shooting of 3 Palestinian college students in Vermont, police say | KRDO

 The three students were in Burlington to visit Hisham Awartani’s grandmother for the Thanksgiving holiday and were going on a walk before dinner when they were shot, according to Marwan Awartani, a former Palestinian education minister, who is speaking on behalf of the victims’ families.

-Investigators determined the trio was walking on Prospect Street when they were confronted by the suspect, a White man, who was “on foot in the area,” police said.
+Investigators determined the trio was walking on Prospect Street when they were confronted by the suspect, described as a White man, who was “on foot in the area,” police said prior to Eaton’s arrest.

 “Without speaking, (the suspect) discharged at least four rounds from the pistol and is believed to have fled on foot,” police said in a release.